top of page

 The “Ancient East” means Taiwan.
 Two clues point to this.
 First, in the 17th century, Zheng Chenggong (鄭成功) defeated the Dutch and renamed Taiwan Eastern Capital (東都).
 Second, one scripture hides a message: 兔走東城—“The rabbit runs to the Eastern City.”
 Its meaning became clear only later, when Matriarch Sun went to Taiwan.

 As the prophecy unfolded, Taiwan became a beacon for the Tao mission.
 It anchored the sacred work, then sent it forth to the world.
-Spirit-writing centers rose as bridges between Heaven and humanity.
+Sand-writing centers rose as bridges between Heaven and humanity.
 Saints, sages, and buddhas sent divine teachings to awaken and guide souls.
 These writings became books and scriptures, each one lighting the path for seekers and cultivators.

 All of this came from one source—Eternal Mother’s ancient promise to bring every soul back to Heaven.
 From Taiwan, that promise went out again, carrying Tao to the farthest corners of the earth.